AdvCol/AdvCol.github.io/get-involved/index.md

 As an adversary, you're volunteering to assist with a research topic as part of a group of people who come from different perspectives on the topic.
 Ideally, you're able to put in an average of 2 hours per week for the duration of the topic.
 Please [sign up to volunteer]({{ site.baseurl }}{% link get-involved/research-volunteer-form.md %}) for our currently listed topics.

 In an effort to not keep our volunteers waiting, we review topics and volunteers on a rolling basis, with the aim to impanel a new research jury as soon as we have the right members.
-Our next review cycle ends **30 March 2019**.
+Our next review cycle ends **30 April 2019**.
 Please sign up before then!

 ### Research Experts